How to Better Store Soybeans in Steel Silos During Winter

 Best Practices for Winter Grain Storage in Steel Silos

 Winter presents both challenges and opportunities for grain storage, especially when using steel silos.
-While low temperatures can suppress pest activity and mold growth, improper handling during this season can still lead to grain spoilage, clumping, and temperature stratification.
+While cold ambient air naturally suppresses insect proliferation and fungal metabolism, improper management can lead to temperature stratification, interstitial condensation, and localized heating.
 This guide provides a detailed method for optimizing winter grain silo use, with a focus on soybean storage silos.

 Why Winter Grain Storage Requires Special Attention